-[7] The Complainant stated that the subject property is a very unique property where Esso Resources Canada Limited owns the building and has a 99 year land lease, commencing in 1986, from the Alberta government that has an annual rental payment.
-At the end of the 99 year term, the improvements become the property of the Landlord without payment.
+- [7] The Complainant stated that the subject property is a very unique property where Smart Technology owns the building and has an 81 year land lease, commencing in 2006, from the Alberta government that has an annual rental payment.
+At the end of the 81 year term, the improvements become the property of the Landlord without payment.
 In addition, the Landlord has put specific conditions as to the design and permitted uses of the property.
-The land lease agreement was put into evidence [pg 34-66, C-1].
-The Complainant also included a second land lease agreement for another property in Research Park [pg 69-106, C-1]

-and a second second

-[8] Further, the Complainant states that the property is located in a Special Purpose LUD area which restricts the uses of this property and creates a higher risk for any potential investors.
+The land lease agreement was put into evidence [pg 33-70, C-1]. - [8] Further, the Complainant states that the property is located in a Special Purpose LUD area which restricts the uses of this property and creates a higher risk for any potential investors.
 Any tenant must be in the scientific research, research and development and technology commercialization in association with the University of Calgary, Province of Alberta or the Government of Canada and accommodate a limited range of complementary support uses.
-The Land Use Guidelines were submitted into evidence [pg 28, C-1].

-[9] The Complainant states that this property is very similar to the properties at the Calgary International Airport and should be treated the same.
+The Land Use Guidelines were submitted into evidence [pg 27, C-1]. - [9] The Complainant states that this property is very similar to the properties at the Calgary International Airport and should be treated the same.
 A City of Calgary Request for Information was submitted on an Airport warehouse sale in May of 2010 to show the purchaser felt that the purchase price was adjusted by between 30 and 40 bases points due to the land lease.
-This owner assumed the land lease on a new built property in excellent condition and 100% leased for a 5 year term [pg109, C-1].
-An Airport land lease document was included [pg 89, C-2].

-[10] A 2009 City of Calgary Assessment Review Board Brief was submitted to show the section where the City outlined the Calgary Airport Land and Tenants Valuation [pg 113, C-1].
+This owner assumed the land lease on a new built property in excellent condition and 100% leased for a 5 year term [pg73, C-1].
+An Airport land lease document was included [pg 89, C-2]. - [10] A 2009 City of Calgary Assessment Review Board Brief was submitted to show the section where the City outlined the Calgary Airport Land and Tenants Valuation.
 It was noted that the land leases at the Airport were typically between 25-40 years with recent leases upwards to 55 years.
 Stated in this document was the fact that due to few sales of airport properties it is impractical to do a capitalization rate study.
 The City document states that Airport tenants share the same factors as non airport tenants except for a perceived degree of risk associated with the land lease.
-Airport tenants have slightly more risk due to an annual land lease payment to the Calgary Airport Authority coupled with the uncertainty of future land lease terms.
-The City of Calgary uses an elevated capitalization rate to recognize the circumstances of the leasehold relationship with the Airport.

-[11] A 2013 Calgary Airport - Property Explanation Summary from the City of Calgary for 10707 25 St NE was submitted to show the capitalization rate was 6.75% for the July 1, 2012 valuation date.
-This property is an Industrial Warehouse.

-[12] Two Canadian Capitalization Rate Reports were produced (CBRE and Colliers International) to show that industrial properties in Calgary in Q2 of 2012 were 5.75% to 6.25% and 6.00% to 6.25% respectively.
-The Complainant submitted that this shows there is a difference in capitalization rates for airport warehouses and warehouses not on leased land.

-[13] Several pages from a 2013 City of Calgary Hearing Brief for 11 Dufferin PI.
-SE was presented to show the City was supporting a 6.00% to 6.25% capitalization rate for fee simple warehouse properties.
-The Complainant compared this industrial capitalization rate with the Airport warehouses 6.75% capitalization rate.

-[14] The Complainant submitted a 2012 CARB decision (CARB 2121/2012) on a Research
+Airport tenants have slightly more risk due to an annual lease payment to the Calgary Airport Authority coupled with the uncertainty of future land lease terms.
+The City of Calgary uses an elevated capitalization rate to recognize the circumstances of the leasehold relationship with the Airport. - [11] A 2013 Calgary Airport Property Explanation Summary from the City of Calgary for 10707 25 St NE was submitted to show the capitalization rate was 6.75% for the July 1, 2012 valuation date.
+This property is an Industrial Warehouse. - [12] Two Canadian Capitalization Reports were produced (CBRE and Colliers International) to show that industrial properties in Calgary in Q2 of 2012 were 5.75% to 6.25% and 6.00% to 6.25% respectively.
+The Complainant submits that there is a difference in capitalization rates for airport warehouses and warehouses not on leased land. - [13] Several pages from a 2013 City of Calgary Hearing Brief for 11 Dufferin PI SE were presented to show the City was supporting a 6.00% to 6.25% capitalization rate for fee simple warehouse properties.
+The Complainant compared this industrial capitalization rate with the Airport warehouses 6.75% capitalization rate. - [14] The Complainant submitted the subject properties 2012 CARB decision (CARB 2121/2012) along with a number of other board decisions for consideration.

-CARB72261P-2013

-Park property along with a number of other board decisions for consideration.